Marble Arch: Marble Arch area

+In 1900, the Central London Railway opened Marble Arch tube station across the road from the arch.
+The station is now on the Central line of the London Underground.

 Having a tube station means that the arch gives rise to a colloquial, entirely modern London "area", with no parishes or established institutions bearing its name.
 This generally equates to parts in view of the arch of Mayfair, Marylebone and often all of St George's Fields, Marylebone (west of Edgware Road) all in the City of Westminster, London, W1H.

-The eponymous London Underground station is Marble Arch on the Central line.

 The area around the arch forms a major road junction connecting Oxford Street to the east, Park Lane (A4202) to the south, Bayswater Road (A402) to the west, and Edgware Road (A5) to the north-west.
 The short road directly to the north of the arch is also known as Marble Arch.

 The former cinema Odeon Marble Arch was located directly adjacent to the junction.
 Before 1997 this had the largest cinema screen in London.
 The screen was originally over 75 ft wide.
 The Odeon showcased 70 mm films in a large circle-and-stalls auditorium.
 It closed in 2016 and was demolished later that same year.

 The arch also stands close to the former site of the Tyburn gallows (sometimes called "Tyburn Tree"), a place of public execution from 1388 until 1793.

 In 2021 the Marble Arch Mound, a temporary viewing platform, was opened at the site.